catpasternak/weather-app/README.md

 Thread number argument is optional, has a default value of 4 and should be used with flag '--threads' or '-t'.

-There is also forth optional argument with flag '--database' or '-d', that sets path to database system and file location.
-It is currently set to 'sqlite:///db.sqlite3'.
+There is also fourth optional argument with flag '--database' or '-d', that sets path to database system and file location.
+It is set to 'sqlite:///db.sqlite3'.
 Current configuration is strongly recommended since application was tested only with python built-in SQLite database engine.